rhui-projects/ml5-website/index.markdown

 layout: home
 ---

 Welcome to the site!
-You will find several words of thanks hidden behind games.
+You will find several words of thanks (eventually).